Prescription Plan with the PPO Medical Plan

 1. Generic Drugs: A generic medication is an FDA-approved drug, composed of virtually the same chemical formula as a brand-name drug.
 Generics are the least expensive category of medications.

 2. Brand, Formulary Drugs: If a generic medication is not available for your condition, your doctor may prescribe a brand-name medication.
-Brand, Formulary Drugs have been evaluated by physicians and pharmacists at CVS Caremark and are deemed to be the most cost-effective means of treating a specific condition.
+Brand, Formulary Drugs have been evaluated by physicians and pharmacists at CVS Caremark and are deemed the most cost-effective means of treating a specific condition.
 Brand, Formulary Drugs covered at a slightly higher cost to you than generic drugs, but at a lesser cost than Brand, Non-Formulary Drugs.

 3. Brand, Non-Formulary Drugs: In the event that you require a prescription medication that is neither Generic nor on the Brand, Formulary Drug list, you will pay the highest out-of-pocket cost for a Brand, Non-Formulary Drug.

-To opt-out of maintenance choice and continue filling a 30-day supply at your local in-network pharmacy, please call 1-877-357-4032.
+To opt-out of maintenance choice and continue filling a 30-day supply at your local in-network pharmacy or for other questions about this program, please call 1-877-357-4032.